Satisfactory Academic Progress

 Depending on the graduate program of study, the student can receive federal financial aid for up to the following amount of attempted credit hours:

-- Masters of Arts in Management (MAM) - 54 credits
+- Master of Arts in Management (MAM) 42 credits

-- Masters of Art in Counseling (MAC) - 69 credits
+- Master of Art in Counseling (MAC) 69 credits

 - Master of Education in School Counseling 42 credits

 - Educational Specialist 42 credits

-If it is determined by the college that the student is not able to complete his/her master's degree without surpassing the time frame indicated above, the student will be placed on Financial Aid Suspension.
+If it is determined by the university the student is not able to complete his/her Master's degree without surpassing the time frame indicated above, the student would be placed on Financial Aid Suspension.
+Students have the ability to appeal this and should contact the Financial Aid office for instructions if this happens.

 Financial Aid Warning

-Students that are not meeting either the qualitative and/or the quantitative measurements at the end of a term are placed on Financial Aid Warning the ensuing term of enrollment.
+Students who are not meeting either the cumulative GPA and/or the Pace requirements measurements at the end of a term are placed on Financial Aid Warning the ensuing term of enrollment.
 Students are allowed to receive financial aid during the Financial Aid Warning period.
-A student receives only one Financial Aid Warning term while at Doane University.
-The student will be notified in writing of their Financial Aid Warning status.
+A graduate student receives only one Financial Aid Warning term while at Doane University.
+The student will be notified in writing of their Financial Aid Warning Status.

 Financial Aid Suspension